Our Imaging Technology

 Optical coherence tomography (OCT) is an imaging test that uses light waves to create high-quality, cross-section pictures.
 Detailed images can provide more accurate measurements of the retina and eye structures.
 OCT can help evaluate disorders affecting the retina and optic nerve.

 An OCT scan is a noninvasive test requiring pupil dilation.
-The scan typically takes between 10–15 minutes.
+The scan typically takes just minutes.

 Some eye conditions that OCT can help diagnose include: